leoMurtha/WBCS18002/README.md

 # API

-**All airports available in the USA**
+**Airports**
 ----
-  Returns json/csv list of links to the available airports in the USA.
+  Returns json/csv list of **All airports available in the USA** codes,names and links to the available airports in the USA.

 * **URL**